mollyim/mollyim-android/README.md

 There are two flavors to choose from download: **Molly** or **Molly-FOSS**.
 Learn the differences [below](#free-and-open-source) and download the right one for you.

+Staging releases are also available to download for developing or testing purposes.

 ## Features

 Molly has unique features compared to Signal: